top of page

 Innovative by Design

-Progressive Design-Build would help ODOT proactively identify and manage risk.
+Modified Progressive Design-Build will help ODOT, and the Design-Build team, proactively identify and manage risk.
 That means more of the budget goes directly into designing and building the bridge — increasing the project’s overall value.

-PDB can shorten the schedule by about 16 months compared to traditional methods because the contractor typically begins early construction activities before the design is fully complete.
+This method has the ability to shorten the project delivery schedule compared to traditional methods because the Design-Builder typically begins early construction activities before the design is fully complete.

 Project Delivery Approach